 - Anxiety driven frequent ER visits involving cardiac or respiratory complaints

 I am a highly sensitive person with a wide variety of tools in my tool-belt because of needing to learn to navigate this wild and beautiful world.
-At Rites of Passage, in addition to office administration, you might find me offering the following Expressive Arts: rhythm & drumming, African marimba, 5 Rhythms dance practice, embodiment practices, pottery, writing, book-making, and process art.
+At Gateways to Transformation, in addition to office administration, you might find me offering the following Expressive Arts: rhythm & drumming, African marimba, dance and embodiment practices, pottery, creative writing, book-making, and creative journaling.
 You might also find me offering these or other Practical Arts: gardening, herbalism practice, cooking, nature appreciation, walking as a practice, gentle stretching, and yoga.

 I am the co-founder of The Embodying Rhythm School of Percussive Arts and The Embodying Rhythm Marimba Project.
 I am also a teacher, performer and administrator.
 I am a graduate of Matrix Leadership Institute's Facilitator Training and earned my B.A. in Expressive Arts through Prescott College.
 I have also completed extensive dance training with Melissa Michaels and Wild Life Productions (now Golden Bridge) in Boulder, CO.
 I have studied herbalism with Alicia Michaelson of Paonia, CO and gardened in the area with my family for most of my life.
+I am currently enrolled in Martha Beck's Wayfinder Life Coach Training.
 I am a mother and I find much resource and healing in nature through gardening, hiking, camping, and backpacking.

 I teach permaculture design and hands-on gardening.
 The broad intention of permaculture is to meet the needs of people in such a way that the needs of the earth and it's creatures is also met.
 The principles and methods of permaculture are based in careful observation of nature.
 We can use this method of design to create regenerative communities, farms, gardens and more.
 On a personal level, the principles are excellent day to day tools that help use see and feel more integrated into the world around us.
 My teacher liked to say "All the world's problems can be solved in the garden."